Amazfit GTR Mini

 How long does the Amazfit GTR Mini battery last?

-Is the health and fitness tracking accurate?
+Is the tracking accurate?

 How good is the display outdoors?